 From spatialized branding strategies to the neo-urbanist configurations of location-based entertainment, leisure/entertainment ventures use these narratively motivated techniques to produce space according to a discreet set of behavioral guidelines.
 They introduce a kind of micro-managed spatial articulation through environment design techniques like "cognitive mapping," "entertainment capacity design," and "leisure strategy planning."
 Learned originally from a positivist strain of urban theory (primarily North American, circa 1950’s-1960’s) and subsequently, from theme park designers who adopted the work of these theorists, these techniques serve to simultaneously create a new commercial narrative of ‘proper’ leisure time expenditure and embed this commercial narrative into the experience of space.
 No longer contained within the physical limits of a theme park or shopping mall, these spatial modulations are spawning a widely copied architectonic of leisure: a system of constructing, reproducing, and marketing spatial design techniques at the service of highly controlled “leisure.”

 Lonsway, Brian, "The Experience of a Lifestyle" (2007).
-Full list of publications from School of Architecture.
-Paper 4.
+School of Architecture - All Scholarship.
+4.